ghga-de/mass/README.md

 # Mass

 Metadata Artifact Search Service - A service for searching metadata artifacts and filtering results.

 ## Description

 The Metadata Artifact Search Service uses search parameters to look for metadata.

 ### Quick Overview of API
-There are two available API endpoints that follow the RPC pattern (not REST):
+The API provides two not strictly RESTful endpoints:

-One endpoint ("GET /rpc/search-options") will return an overview of all metadata classes that can be targeted by a search.
-The actual search endpoint ("POST /rpc/search") can be used to search for these target classes using keywords.
+One endpoint ("GET /search-options") will return an overview of all metadata classes that can be targeted by a search.

+The actual search endpoint ("GET /search") can be used to search for these target classes using keywords.
 Hits will be reported in the context of the selected target class.
 This means that target classes will be reported that match the specified search query, however, the target class might contain embedded other classes and the match might occur in these embedded classes, too.